gbxyz/draft-ietf-regext-rdap-referrals/draft-ietf-regext-rdap-referrals.md

 /referrals0_ref/<relation>/<lookup path>
 ```

-The client replaces `<lookup path>` with the lookup path of the object being sought
+The client replaces `<lookup path>` with the lookup path of the object being
-and the `<relation>` with the desired relationship type.
+sought and the `<relation>` with the desired relationship type.
+For example, a
-For example, a referral query for the domain example.com would be:
+referral query for the domain `example.com` would be:

 ```
 /referrals0_ref/related/domain/example.com
 ```

-The referral query for the parent network of `192.0.2.42` would have the following
+The referral query for the parent network of `192.0.2.42` would have the
-full path:
+following full path:

 ```
 /referrals0_ref/rdap-up/ip/192.0.2.42
 ```

-Lookup paths for domain names, IP networks, autonomous system numbers, nameservers, and
+Lookup paths for domain names, IP networks, autonomous system numbers,
-entities are described in [@!RFC9082].
-Lookups defined by RDAP extensions may also
+nameservers, and entities are described in [@!RFC9082].
+Lookups defined by RDAP
-use this extension.
+extensions may also use this extension.

-Referral requests for searches, where more than one object is returned, as described by
+Referral requests for searches, where more than one object is returned, and help
-[@!RFC9083] are not supported.
-Servers MUST return an HTTP 400 for these requests.
+queries, as described by [@!RFC9083], are not supported.
+Servers MUST return an
+HTTP 400 for these requests.

 # RDAP Referral Response